How to Pick the Best Front Door Paint

 To narrow down your selections, tape paint chips or color swatches to your existing door.
 Observe the swatches throughout the day, since colors can change as the light brightens or dims.
 Take the color selection part seriously, as front door paint can earn you more money in a future home sale.

 Choose the Best Paint for the Front Door

 Since your door is likely exposed to outside elements, using the proper exterior paint type will prevent peeling and fading.

 The first question is whether to go with a latex paint or an oil-based paint (and corresponding stain-blocking primer).
 Latex paints provide weather-resistant coverage and rust protection if your door is metal.
 Using oil-based paints can result in an overall tougher protective coat.

 For finish, always choose semigloss over flat or eggshell.
 Semigloss is preferred for front door paint because it highlights architectural features and stands up to nicks and scrapes.

 A cloudy to partly sunny, dry day with little to no wind is best for exterior painting.
 If the sun beats down on your door while you’re painting it, the paint will dry too fast.

-If possible, remove the hardware before painting and consider adding a touch of modern style by swapping in new knobs, door handles or knockers.
+If possible, remove the hardware before painting the door, and consider adding a touch of modern style by swapping in new door knobs, handles or knockers.
 However, it is possible to paint a door without removing it from its hinges.

 Prep the door by going over the existing surface with fine-grit sandpaper to ready the surface and remove imperfections (fresh paint adheres better to a sanded door).
 Remove the dust with a shop vacuum or a tack cloth.